Easy Homemade Bounty Bars aka Mounds (step-by-step recipe)

 - 1 cup sweetened condensed milk

-- Using your hands, form some rectangles with the paste.
+Using your hands, form some rectangles with the paste.
 Press firmly to make sure the rectangles will keep their shape.
-Every 3 or 4 rectangles, wash your hands and do not dry them completely.
-That way, the paste won't stick on your hands.
+After 3 or 4 rectangles, wash your hands and do not dry them completely.
+That way, the paste won't stick to your hands.

-- Arrange on a baking sheet lined with parchment paper and put in the freezer for about 20 minutes.
-This will make the candy easier to dip in chocolate.
+Arrange the coconut bars on a baking sheet lined with parchment paper and put in the freezer for about 20 minutes.
+This will make the candy easier to dip into chocolate.
 Don't skip this part or it'll be a mess!

-- In the meantime, cut chocolate in pieces and put 2/3 of it in a microwave safe bowl.
+In the meantime, cut the chocolate into pieces and put 2/3 of it in a microwave safe bowl.

-- Microwave on medium power for 30 seconds, stir, then repeat in 15 seconds interval until the chocolate has melted.
-(If you prefer to melt chocolate on the stove top, place a heatproof bowl over a small saucepan filled with simmering water.
-On low heat, stir chocolate until melted (allow a few minutes).
-Ensure the chocolate avoids contact with water and steam whilst melting).
+If you prefer to melt chocolate on the stove top, place a heatproof bowl over a small saucepan filled with simmering water.
+On low heat, stir chocolate until melted, ensuring the chocolate does not make contact with water and steam whilst melting.

-- Using one fork, remove rectangle from chocolate.
-With the other fork, remove excess chocolate and arrange your bounty on a lined baking sheet.
+Using one fork, remove the rectangle from the melted chocolate.
+With the other fork, remove excess chocolate and arrange your homemade bounty on a lined baking sheet.

-- Allow a few hours for the chocolate cover to set (time will vary according to where you live, how warm is your house etc.) and ENJOY!
+Allow a few hours for the chocolate cover to set (time will vary according to where you live, how warm is your house etc.) and ENJOY your homemade bounty bars!

-They will last up to 5 days in a air-tight container.
+They will last up to 5 days in a air-tight container, away from the sun.
 After that, they'll start to dry.
 You can also keep them in the fridge but they'll dry much faster and harden a bit, I don't recommend it.

 UPDATE: I posted a PALEO + VEGAN version of these Bounty bars!
 CLICK HERE to see it!